Financial Aid for Undergraduate Students

 Private Financing Programs

 Private financing programs are available to help students and parents meet the costs of education by providing long-term financing options.
 Students should exhaust all federal Title IV assistance available, including Federal Pell Grants, the Federal Direct Stafford Loan and the Federal Direct Parent PLUS loan before considering a private student loan program.
 The repayment terms of federal programs may be more favorable than the terms of private loan programs.
-Federal student loans are required by law to provide a range of flexible repayment options, including but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
+Unlike private loan programs, federal student loans are required by law to provide a range of flexible repayment options, including but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits.
 Federal Direct Loans are available to students regardless of income.

 For more information about student loan programs, visit usc.edu/financialaid/loans.